 As one of the main things to do over the summer Bank Holiday weekend of August 27-28, 2023, the Notting Hill Carnival attendance reaches around 2 million people each year.

 Below you’ll find an extensive guide with all the need-to-knows when visiting this spectacular festival.

 Is Notting Hill Carnival in London?

 Yes, Notting Hill Carnival is in London.
-The carnival held in the neighbourhood of Notting Hill and an area of Kensington in London.
+The carnival is held in the neighbourhood of Notting Hill and an area of Kensington in London.
 The route of Notting Hill Carnival main parade covers most of the W10 postcode

 What is the Notting Hill Carnival?

 Notting Hill Carnival facts – The history of the carnival is tied to Trinidadian human rights activist Claudia Jones, who is credited with planting the seeds for the Notting Hill Carnival.

 With a live broadcast on BBC in 1959, she spread the word about a ‘Caribbean Carnival’ taking place in St Pancras Town Hall.

 Moving from the Town Hall, the first outdoor festival took place on the streets in 1966.
 Organised by a social worker and activist, Rhaune Laslett, she created a space that children could enjoy.
 Not only that, but she also wanted to include local West Indian residents.